 Rev 1: Incorporated editorial suggestions received during the F2F from Yongho, Brian, and Matt (changes highlighted in green)

 Rev 2: Removed text related to TX PWR flag discussed on the floor (changes highlighted in this color).

+Rev 3: Removed some part that survived the removal (this color).

 Interpretation of a Motion to Adopt